The 8 Best Dog Crates Australia: Tested & Evaluated 2023

 This all comes back to the reasons for use.
 If you never intend to travel with your dog in a crate then assembly may not be so important for you.
 You may not mind using your at-home tools to set up a crate because it will be staying put for the rest of its life (or at least until your dog gets bored with it).

-However, if you want a portable dog crate, you’ll also need it to be easy to set up.
-Luckily this isn’t hard to come by.
+However, if you want a portable dog crate like we needed in my household, then you’ll also need it to be easy to set up.
+Luckily, I quickly discovered this isn’t hard to come by.
 Many manufacturers make their dog crates with portability in mind.
-Foldable dog crates are very easy to find.
-You need no tools at all to use them.
+You can easily find foldable dog crates, which need no tools at all to use them.
 Simply unfold them to create the structure.

 We have recommended some foldable dog crates in our later reviews.